Blog What to Look for in a Quality Knee Scooter

 Your feet should be flat on the footrest, and your knees should make a right angle of 90 degrees.
 Further, the tiller must be at easy reach without requiring stooping or bending (we will discuss this later).

-It's important to double-check the scooter's weight capacity to be sure it can handle your weight, plus any extra gear you plan to bring along.
+It's important to double-check the scooter's weight capacity to be certain it can handle your weight plus any extra gear you plan to bring along.
 The best way to figure out which mobility scooters are best for you is to talk to an expert at a local store and try a few different models.
 The greatest approach to deciding between potential choices is by doing this.

 5. Maximum Weight Capacity